Tausty/Snowman-Project/README.md

 ### Timers:
 there will be a seperate timer for both players (like in chess). once your timer reaches 0 you no longer can guess, or have a snowball thrown at you. once both timers are 0 end the game. whoever has the most points wins.

+### Extra rules:
+if you guess a letter that you already guess, it becomes wrong and adds a snowman peice.